heiswayi/heiswayi.nrird.com/_posts/2015/2015-10-16-manual-install-wamp.md

 ---
 layout: post
-title: Manually install Apache, PHP, MySQL and Composer on Windows
+title: Manually install Apache, PHP and MySQL on Windows (WAMP)
 description: Step-by-step tutorial to set up your own fully functional WAMP server on Windows without using any ready-made package like WampServer, XAMPP, Ampps, etc.
 keywords: manual install, apache, php, mysql, composer, wamp server
 tags: [PHP, Composer, MySQL, Apache]
 comments: true
 ---

-Instead of using any ready-made package like WampServer, XAMPP and so on, you can make your own fully functional WAMP server.
-The term **WAMP** here stands for Windows, Apache, MySQL and PHP.
-So, this tutorial is about **how you can manually install Apache, PHP, MySQL server and Composer (optional) on your Windows PC**.
-As for your information, when writing this I'm currently using **Windows 10 Pro 64-bit**.
-So, this tutorial is based on it.
-Let's start!
+This post is about how to manually install WAMP without using any ready-made package such as WampServer, XAMPP, Ampps, etc. Also, how to configure them to work with each other.
+WAMP stands for Windows, Apache, MySQL and PHP.
+FYI, I'm using Windows 10 Pro 64-bit.

 ### Apache